Shanita2016/lab_18/README.md

 ## External Dependencies
 + ngRoute
-+ something other than ngRoute -- research Angular documentation
++ something other than ngRoute -- ngAnimate?